-At one or both of the parents’ request, the court must talk to the child concerning the child’s wishes about the parenting arrangements if the child is of appropriate age.
+At one or both of the parents’ request, the court will talk to the child concerning the child’s wishes about the parenting arrangements if the child is of appropriate age.
 The court is not bound by the child’s wishes and concerns; the child’s wishes are only one factor to be considered.
-Alternatively, a Guardian Ad Litem (GAL) may be appointed at either party’s request to conduct an investigation and provide an independent report and recommendation to the court as to what is in the child’s best interest.
+Alternatively, a Guardian ad Litem (GAL) may be appointed at either party’s request to conduct an investigation and provide an independent report and recommendation to the court as to what is in the child’s best interest.
 Much like the child’s preference, the GAL’s recommendation is just one factor taken into account by the court.
 Other factors include:

-- The child’s mental, emotional and psychological development
+- The child’s mental and psychological development

 - The interaction between the child and other significant persons